crisprVerse/Tutorials/Design_Cross_Reactivity/README.md

     ##   -------
     ##   seqinfo: 22 sequences (1 circular) from mm10 genome

-With these data we can filter our gRNAs for those that target both homologs (and we have off-target annotation for the mouse genome!).
+With these data, we can filter our gRNAs for those that target both orthologs (and we have off-target annotation for the mouse genome).

 ``` r
 aln <- alignments(results_human, columnName="alignments_mouse")